aavanlee/fypnew_aavan/README.md

 ## Video Captioning
-Program to generate captions for the keyframes of a video, when given a video file as input.
+Program to generate captions for the keyframes of a video, given a video file as input.

 ![alt text](https://github.com/aavanlee/vidcaption_aavan/blob/master/architecture.png?raw=true)

 ## Installation